KerstenDoering/PubMedPortable/documentation/quick_install.rst

 - Docker is similar to a virtual machine,  but it is easier to deploy and more efficient.
 It was tested in Ubuntu and Windows.

-- You can use the PubMed2Go image to create a PostgreSQL relational database and a Xapian full text index without installing the packages mentioned above in basically two steps.
+- You can use the PubMedPortable image to create a PostgreSQL relational database and a Xapian full text index without installing the packages mentioned above in basically two steps.

 - Install Docker - it was tested on Ubuntu (64-bit required):